2020 Wisconsin Badgers football team

 The 2020 Wisconsin Badgers football team represented the University of Wisconsin–Madison in the 2020 NCAA Division I FBS football season.
 The Badgers were led by sixth-year head coach Paul Chryst and competed as members of the West Division of the Big Ten Conference.
 They played their home games at Camp Randall Stadium in Madison, Wisconsin.

 On August 11, 2020, the Big Ten Conference suspended all fall sports competitions due to the COVID-19 pandemic.
 However, on September 16, the Big Ten reinstated the season, announcing an eight-game season beginning on October 24.

-Previous season

-The 2019 team started the year nineteenth in the pre-season AP Poll.
-The team finished with two regular season losses, and were invited to the Rose Bowl for the first time since 2012 to play Oregon.
-The Badgers lost the game and finished the year at 10–4 and top 10 in final polls.